seyong2/portfolio/docs/data-science/nlp/lstm.md

 ### Gradient Vanishing and Exploding

 While RNNs are well-suited for processing sequential data effectively due to their structure, there are scenarios where they may struggle.
 Consider a situation where we have a longer text, and we want to predict the final word of the text "I went grocery shopping and bought a steak.
 Then, I met up with my friend, and we had lunch together...
 When I came back home, I prepared dinner with what I bought earlier, the *steak*".
-The recent context suggests that the next word is likely a type of food, but to pinpoint exactly which food, we need to recall the mention of steak from much earlier in the text.
-As the gap between the relevant information and the point where it's needed increases, RNNs struggle to make the connection.
+The recent context suggests that the next word is likely a type of food, but to pinpoint exactly which food, we need to recall the mention of steak from much earlier in the text. **As the gap between the relevant information and the point where it's needed increases, RNNs struggle to make the connection**.
 This difficulty in learning long-term dependencies is a significant limitation of RNNs.
 Let's explore this issue with a simple example.

 To illustrate this, let's consider a simpler example.
 Suppose we want to predict the last word of the sentence: "The mysterious forest echoed with sounds of unknown creatures at dusk."
 An RNN model tasked with predicting the final word operates as shown in the diagram below.